 Internal Auditing is a staff function that shall have no direct authority over reviewed activities.
 In addition, the existence of an internal audit function does not relieve management of their direct responsibility for devising and maintaining an adequate system of internal control that will assure the proper authorization and recording of transactions and the maintenance of records that accurately and fairly reflect the financial activities of the University.

 The plan will be reviewed with Senior Management and reviewed and approved by the Committee.
-The Assistant Vice President – Audit & Risk Management will periodically report progress against the plan, any significant changes to the plan, overall audit results, and material findings to the Committee.
-In executing the plan, Internal Audit shall coordinate with the University’s external auditors to maximize efficiencies.
+The Vice President for Financial Operations and Risk Management, will periodically report progress against the plan, any significant changes to the plan, overall audit results, and material findings to the Committee.
+In executing the plan, Internal Audit shall coordinate with the University's external auditors to maximize efficiencies.

 The scope of each audit shall be sufficient to express an informed opinion about the audit subject and an audit report shall be issued to appropriate levels of Management.
 Reports shall include both findings, if any, and agreed upon corrective actions.
 Each process owner is responsible for developing and implementing corrective actions to address any issues identified in their area on a timely basis.
 Agreed upon corrective actions shall be included in the final report and must detail corrective action plans, the management member responsible for completing the corrective actions, and the specific dates for completion.

 Because of its breadth of knowledge and ability to cross functional and business unit lines, Internal Audit may also be called upon by Management to facilitate process improvement initiatives, aid in dissemination of both external and internal best practices, and otherwise contribute or add value to the overall objectives of the University.
 Such activities are an integral part of the scope of the Internal Audit function and aid in the prevention of future control deficiencies.